francesca-rossi1/Policy-Composition/control/README.md

 # Policy Composition for Quadrotor Control
-This folder contains the code used for the control experiments described in the paper and its supplementary material.
-Two control primitives are composed to perform trajectory tracking for a 2D quadrotor.
+This folder contains the Python code used for the control experiments described in the paper and the SI Appendix.
+Two control primitives are composed to perform a trajectory tracking task for a 2D quadrotor.

 The implementation is built on top of [Safe-Control-Gym](https://github.com/utiasDSL/safe-control-gym), using its Crazyflie quadrotor model, controller implementations, and trajectory-tracking environment.